ikatson/rqbit/README.md

 ## Motivation

 First of all, I love Rust.
-The project was created purely for the fun of the process of writing code in Rust.

-I was not satisfied with my regular bittorrent client, and was wondering how much work would it be to create a new one from scratch, and it got where it is, starting from bencode protocol implemenation, then peer protocol, etc, etc.
+This project began purely out of my enjoyment of writing code in Rust.
+I wasn’t satisfied with my regular BitTorrent client and wanted to see how much effort it would take to build one from scratch.
+Starting with the bencode protocol, then the peer protocol, it gradually evolved into what it is today.

+What really drives me to keep improving rqbit is seeing genuine interest from users.
+For example, my dad found the CLI too difficult, so I built a desktop app just for him.
+Later, he got into Docker Compose and now runs rqbit on his NAS, showing how user feedback and needs can inspire new features.
+You can find other examples of new features born from user requests in the issues/PRs.

+Hearing from people who use and appreciate rqbit keeps me motivated to continue adding new features and making it even better.

-## Donations
+## Donations and sponsorship

-If you love rqbit, please consider donating using one of these methods:
+If you love rqbit, please consider donating through one of these methods.
+With enough support, I might be able to make this my full-time job one day — which would be amazing!

 - [Github Sponsors](https://github.com/sponsors/ikatson)
 - Crypto